 “When dealing with a major health concern, there are often a lot more questions than answers.
 Being able to get my MRI exam quickly was essential in providing my surgeon and his team with the information they needed to provide me with treatment and help me recover.”

-- The Jim Pattison Outpatient Care and Surgery Centre will be the second site, following the Royal Columbian Hospital, to provide cardiac MRI services in Fraser Health.
+- The Jim Pattison Outpatient Care and Surgery Centre in Surrey will be the second site, following the Royal Columbian Hospital, to provide cardiac MRI services in Fraser Health.

-- In total, the Jim Pattison Outpatient Care and Surgery Centre is expected to provide more than 13,000 MRI exams in 2019-20.
+- In total, the Jim Pattison Outpatient Care and Surgery Centre in Surrey is expected to provide more than 13,000 MRI exams in 2019-20.

 - In 2018-19, Fraser Health completed more than 65,300 MRI exams, compared to 55,700 the previous year.